GoogleCloudPlatform/keras-idiomatic-programmer/community-labs/README.md

 # Labs for Community Participation in Research

 This section contains labs that consist of a notebook and corresponding presentation ("content bundle") for community participation in machine learning research.
-The audience for these notebooks are junior to mid-level data scientists.
+The target audience for these hands-on labs are ML researchers, ML engineers, data scientists and those who are already familiar with deep learning.

 The *Community Lab - Intro to Composable (Common).pptx* presentation is common across all the content bundles.